MAHAYstudy/Main-impact/README.md

 - Table 2
   -[x] stunted & severely stunted as proportion
 - Table 3
-  -[x] adjusted for sex
+  -[x] done using updated variables (criteria non-modified) -[x] adjusted for sex
+  -[x] CI, Median & IQR
+  -[x]table 3: need to add proportions for binary outcomes (check all the variables) -[ ]table 3: add mealprep

 Questions:
-table 3 - the construct of outcome variables for hygiene score, ECD score
+table 3 - consider the construct of outcome variables for hygiene score, ECD score

-###Table 2 & 3:
-[ ]table 3: need to add proportions for binary outcomes (check all the variables) [ ]table 3: add mealprep

 ###Table 1:
 use balance_baseline_endline_v3.do